ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/Brittany-Borg.md

 #description of why there winning award, in an excel spreadsheet
 category: sba #reference list of categories
 agency: Small Business Administration #name of agency, capitalize first letter of each name
-award: Agency #type of award, either Agency, Council, or President's; this is case sensitive so make sure to match the options listed exactly.
+award: Council #type of award, either Agency, Council, or President's; this is case sensitive so make sure to match the options listed exactly.
 This section generates the format of the card
 Year: 2018 #variable to be used at later date
 image: "/img/GoG/headshots/Brittany-Borg.jpg"
 ---